Article

 • Perform continuous monitoring: Establish ongoing monitoring and assessment to maintain compliance and address new vulnerabilities.

 Although anyone can conduct a gap assessment, the expertise of your reviewer can impact your success in a CMMC audit.
-To ensure a thorough evaluation, consider working with a Registered Practitioner (RP).
-RPs, certified by the CMMC-AB, possess a deep understanding of CMMC standards and are authorized to guide contractors through the preparation process.
+To ensure a thorough evaluation, consider working with a Registered Practitioner Advanced (RPA).
+RPAs, designated by the CMMC Accreditation Body (Cyber AB), possess an understanding of CMMC standards and are recommended to guide contractors through the preparation process.

 Next Steps Toward CMMC Compliance

-Phased implementation of CMMC requirements is expected to begin soon.
+Phased implementation of CMMC requirements has begun.
 Taking proactive steps now is essential for organizations seeking to work with the DoD and handle sensitive information securely.
-By understanding the CMMC framework, determining the appropriate maturity level, and systematically addressing gaps in your cybersecurity practices, you can position your organization for success.

 Not sure where to begin?
 Take our CMMC Readiness Assessment to gauge your organization’s preparedness and identify areas for improvement.